 Researchers at Glasgow Caledonian University have been working collaboratively with Health Protection Scotland (HPS) to inform Scotland’s strategy to eliminate Hepatitis C by 2024.

-The project led by Professors Sharon Hutchinson and David Goldberg evaluated the impact of the Scottish Government’s action plan on Hepatitis C and produced evidence to inform this new strategy on elimination.
+The project led by Professors Sharon Hutchinson and David Goldberg (Pictured left) evaluated the impact of the Scottish Government’s action plan on Hepatitis C and produced evidence to inform this new strategy on elimination.
 The team hypothesise that if HCV treatment is increased sufficiently, eventually the virus could be eliminated.

 The Scottish Government has announced plans to treat more people annually for Hepatitis C which will see Scotland effectively eliminate the condition by 2024, six years ahead of the World Health Organisation’s expectations.